Key Takeaways

 Lower-CPC Categories ($0.50–$1.20)

-Note on Heavy & Bulky items: Average CPC around $1.04, but conversion rates under 3%, making effective cost per sale significantly higher than the CPC alone suggests.
+Note on Heavy & Bulky Items: Average CPC around $1.04, but conversion rates under 3%, making the effective cost per sale significantly higher than the CPC alone suggests.
 Always calculate cost per acquisition, not just cost per click.

-Seasonal CPC spikes: During Prime Day and Q4 (Black Friday through Cyber Monday), CPCs regularly jump 40-80% above baseline.
-In Q4 2025, CPCs averaged $1.89-$2.12 per click.
-Budget for the higher cost of campaigns will exhaust their daily budgets before peak purchase hours.
+During Prime Day and Q4 (Black Friday through Cyber Monday), the cost of Amazon ads regularly jumps 40–80% above baseline.
+In Q4 2025, CPCs averaged $1.89–$2.12 per click.
+Sellers who do not budget for the higher cost of campaigns will exhaust their daily budgets before peak purchase hours, missing the season’s highest-intent traffic.

-What Factors Influence Amazon PPC Cost in 2026?
+What Factors Influence Amazon PPC Cost?
+7 Key Variables

 1. Product Category

 The category determines baseline competitive pressure.
 Electronics and supplements have hundreds of established brands competing for the same buyer queries.
 Crafts and books have a fraction of that competition.
-Your category sets the floor on what a competitive bid looks like.
+Your category sets the floor on what a competitive bid looks like, and directly impacts how much Amazon PPC will cost you.

 3. Listing Quality and Conversion Rate